Kingdom of East Anglia: Christianisation

 Anglo-Saxon Christianity became established in the 7th century.
 The extent to which paganism was displaced is exemplified by a lack of any East Anglian settlement named after the old gods.

 In 604, Rædwald became the first East Anglian king to be baptised.
 He maintained a Christian altar, but at the same time continued to worship pagan gods.
 From 616, when pagan monarchs briefly returned in Kent and Essex, East Anglia until Rædwald's death was the only Anglo-Saxon kingdom with a reigning baptised king.
 On his death in around 624, he was succeeded by his son Eorpwald, who was soon afterwards converted from paganism under the influence of Edwin, but his new religion was evidently opposed in East Anglia and Eorpwald met his death at the hands of a pagan, Ricberht.
 After three years of apostasy, Christianity prevailed with the accession of Eorpwald's brother (or step-brother) Sigeberht, who had been baptised during his exile in Francia.
 Sigeberht oversaw the establishment of the first East Anglian see for Felix of Burgundy at Dommoc, probably Dunwich.
 He later abdicated in favour of his brother Ecgric and retired to a monastery.

+The three daughters of Anna of East Anglia, Æthelthryth, Wendreda, Seaxburh of Ely, are associated with the founding of abbeys.